Find out if your project qualifies.

 2. The project must be partially begun.

 3. The project and its materials must be free of moths and moth eggs.
-No contaminated yarn will be accepted.
-No rotting materials will be accepted.
+We are unable to accept rotting or moldy materials.

 4. The project must be clean, and not smell of mothballs or mold.
 If the original crafter was a smoker, we will do our best to match their project with a finisher who is OK with the smell.